 Wildlife ponds are spawning grounds for plants.
 Further research led me to discover that plants play a significant role in making a wildlife pond attractive.
 The primary reason to include plants in a wildlife pond is that they are home to wildlife regardless of the depth.

 The kind of plants that belong in a wildlife pond is similar to those in natural aquatic habitats.
 Animals in shallow water, like in a garden pond, prefer dense vegetation.
-When building a pond, it’s best to plant such plants at the water’s edge.
+It’s best to plant such plants at the water’s edge when building a pond.

-Plants that act as oxygenators are the best option when looking for the most suitable water plants.
+Plants acting as oxygenators are the best option for the most suitable water plants.
 Grasses and submerged marginal plants fit this context.

 Any plants that could cover the surface and negatively affect oxygen supply in the pond do not belong in a pond.